Dear Reader,

 I continue to either revise my manuscript of new and selected

-poems or descend to the third circle of Hell, known as the
+poems or descend to the third circle of Hell, known as “the

-cellar, to retrieve my artmaking materials.
+cellar,” to retrieve my artmaking materials.
 Yes, I do

 overindulge in artmaking, perhaps not to the point of gluttony,